pippinbarr/cart263-2021/activities/haiku-generator.md

 ## 5. Improve the program

-As always, there are improvements that can be made.
+As always, there are probably improvements that can be made.
 Consider

-* There is some repeated code we might be able to reduce, notably the code to get, change, and set the opacity
 * We could consider avoiding separate variables for the lines of the haiku and instead just working directly with the `.innerText` of the elements
 * We could consider storing the three line elements inside an array

 ---